Alpha release · Experimental

 • PRs welcome.
 Base off main.

-• When reporting test results, please share: model, algorithm and parameter values used, printer, photos, G‑code snippet.
+• When reporting test results, please share: model, parameter values used, printer, photos, G‑code snippet.

 License: AGPL‑3.0 (inherited from OrcaSlicer).